violethaze74/eclipse/README.md

 This project provides an Eclipse plugin for building, debugging, and deploying Google Cloud Platform applications.

 _TL;DR_: `mvn -Dtycho.toolchains=SYSTEM package` should
-generate a build into `gcp-repo/target/repository`.
+generate a p2-accessible repository in `gcp-repo/target/repository`.

 # Development